 Now check for clues and slinks for the value 2.
 There’s more than two, so you check the incoming on every box not containing 2.
 Cover this and compare your results with NE: 2, W: 3, C:2, SW: 4, SE3.
 That’s the order of the scan for Sysudoku traces.

-NW3 is a cause, and indented below are listed its immediate effects.
+we can start the bypass trace with NW3 as a cause, and indented below are listed its immediate effects.
 We continue by treating each listed effect as a cause.
 Each event is described as a clue value in a box.
 Trace readers post events to the grid as they read, keeping the grid up to date.
 Beyond that, the reader supplies the where and why.
 It’s a very compact record.
 Reading traces Sysudoku traces will make you a Sysudoku Basic expert.
 Writing them will enable you to track down and correct your mistakes.

 The effects list should include any effects on earlier values, in this case, values 1 and 2.
 Effects on later values are usually ignored, because they show up in later lists.
 No need to check for the same event twice.